SingularitiesCR/hadoop-docker/README.md

 # Apache Hadoop

 An [Apache Hadoop](http://hadoop.apache.org) container image.
-This image is meant to be used for creating a standalone cluster with multiple workers.
+This image is meant to be used for creating a standalone cluster with multiple DataNodes.

 - [`2.7` (Dockerfile)](https://github.com/SingularitiesCR/hadoop-docker/blob/2.7/Dockerfile)

 ## Custom commands

-This image contains a script called `start-hadoop` (included in the PATH).
+This image contains a script named `start-hadoop` (included in the PATH).
 This script is used to initialize NamaNodes and DataNodes.

 ### HDFS user

 The custom commands require an HDFS user to be set.
-The username if read from the `$HDFS_USER` environment variable and the user is automatically created by the commands.
+The user's name if read from the `HDFS_USER` environment variable and the user is automatically created by the commands.

 ### Starting a NameNode